01. The Field Clinic

 Field Skills:

-• Strategic Omission: Learn what to leave out.
-Master the professional method of stripping away the clutter to find the powerful, evocative lines that say more with less.
+Strategic Omission → Subtractive Logic: Learn what to leave out.
+Master the professional method of stripping away visual clutter to find the powerful, evocative lines to define a scene.

-• Deconstructing the Façade: Use foundational geometry to deconstruct intricate Dutch facades.
-You will learn to see the "bones" of the architecture, providing a solid stage for your sketch.
+Deconstructing the Façade → Tectonic Analysis: Use geometry to deconstruct intricate Dutch facades.
+Learn to see the 'bones' of the architecture, providing a structural foundation for your work.

-• The Field Journal: Move beyond the sketchbook as a hobby and into the sketchbook as a legacy.
-Turn your pages into a cohesive visual journal of how you see the world.
+The Field Journal → The Technical Archive: Move beyond the sketchbook as a hobby and into the Field Journal as a professional archive of visual data and tradecraft

 €395 for 1 or 2 Artists • 2.5 Hour Private Mentorship